(Profile #1 - 1968-1975)

 Man of technology

-Dr. Faustus employs some comic book technologies, but there’s no reason to assume that they haven’t been bought for other supplies.
+Dr. Faustus employs some comic book technologies, but there’s no reason to assume that they haven’t been bought from suppliers.

 Man of girth